jmichel7/FinitePosets.jl/README.md

 1<2,3<4
 ```

 A  convenient  constructor  for  `Poset`s  takes  a  function  representing `isless`  for the poset and  the list of elements  and constructs the poset from  the incidence matrix, computed by  applying the function to each pair of  elements.
-For `isless` one can  give either a function implementing `<` or a function implementing `≤` (it is `or`-ed with `==` in any case).
+For `isless` one can  give either a function implementing `<` or a function implementing `≤` (it is `and`-ed with `!=` in any case).

 ```julia-repl
 julia> l=vec(collect(Iterators.product(1:2,1:2)))